itajaja/sunburst/src/data/help.md

 7 3 A;B;C
 ```

-means that there are 9 reads in taxum A, all of them in taxum B, 7 of which are in taxum C and the remaining not further specified.
+This means that there are 9 reads in taxon A, all of them in taxon B, 7 of which are in taxon C and the remaining not further specified.